remarkjs/remark/packages/remark-cli/readme.md

 ### Example: checking and formatting markdown on the CLI

-The following example checks and formats markdown with `remark-cli`.
+This example checks and formats markdown with `remark-cli`.

-This example assumes you’re in a Node.js package.
+It assumes you’re in a Node.js package.

 First, install the CLI and plugins:

 ```sh